 Having the law number is not as vital to an efficient search as it used to be, since the electronic sources provide keyword searching options.
 But it can still be the easiest way to find the precise bill or law that you need.
 Fortunately, bill and law numbers are often (but not always) given in textbooks, magazine articles, newsletters from lobbying groups, and reference books.
 The following sources in the Blume Library regularly describe legislation and are good places to look for summaries and numbers:

 The Blume Library does not receive individual laws in paper format.
-However, authenticated electronic versions are available through the Online Catalog.
+However, authenticated electronic versions are available through the Library Catalog.

 The Library also no longer holds printed copies of the Statutes at Large, which collect the individual laws for each Congress.
 The Law Library has a complete run of the Statutes, dating from 1789.